openstax/napkin-notes/kevin/ecosystem_processes_and_dataflow.md

 This can be achieved by copying the original `Ecosystem`'s exercise manifest and altering only the entries for `Exercises` to be updated.
-A new `Ecosystem` can then be created from the origin book id and the new manifest.
+A new `Ecosystem` can then be created from the original book id and the new manifest.

 #### Communication with BigLearn